Nightly rates from $995 midweek; $1395 weekends.

 Thomas Brooks was born on the Isle of White and grew up in the shipping industry.
 He completed his shipbuilding apprenticeship at Royal Navy Base Dockyard, Plymouth, England and went to sea as a shipwright.
 During the 1850’s he was the sole survivor of a shipwreck in the Indian Ocean, and after his rescue settled in Newcastle, NSW Australia.

-Mister Brooks resided in his grand home at 23 Brown Street from completion in the 1870’s, until 1901 when it was sold to Henry Raysmith.
-Thomas Brooks died the following year, aged 70 years.
+Mister Brooks resided in his grand home at 23 Brown Street from its completion in the 1870’s, until 1901 when it was sold to Henry Raysmith.
+Thomas Brooks died the following year, aged 70.

 THE HOME